Communication Strategies for Caregivers: The Art of Asking for Help

 Being the primary caregiver to people with Alzheimer's is a difficult job, especially if you feel like the only person in your loved one's life who is doing any work.
-If you feel angry, sad, lonely or hopeless, you are not alone.
-As many members of the AlzheimersDisease.net community can tell you, we have felt those feelings too.
-Throughout my career, I have discovered some communication strategies that can give you a better chance of getting the help you need.
+If you feel angry, sad, lonely, or hopeless, you are not alone.
+As many members of the AlzheimersDisease.net community can tell you, we have also felt those feelings.
+Throughout my career, I have discovered some communication strategies for caregivers that can give you a better chance of getting the help you need.

-Tell people how you are feeling using, “I feel..." statements instead of "you [accusatory]” statements.
+Tell people how you feel using "I feel..." statements instead of "you" accusatory statements.

-Beginning a sentence with, “I feel..." primes others to listen and potentially offer help, whereas beginning a sentence with, “you [accusation]” often primes others to put up their defenses and distance themselves further.
-Expressing our feelings and needs to others is most effective when done face to face, and one on one.
-In summary, clearly specify how you feel, and what you need.
+Beginning a sentence with "I feel..." primes others to listen and potentially offer help, whereas starting a sentence with "you" often primes others to put up their defenses and distance themselves further.
+Expressing our feelings and needs to others is most effective when done face to face and one on one.
+In summary, clearly specify how you feel and what you need.

 When someone does ask what they can do to help, tell them!

 A phenomenon I frequently see in my work is that family and friends often offer help, but in a casual way that we assume is insincere.
-These offers come in the forms of, "Can I get you anything?”
-“What can I help with?" and similar phrases.
+These offers come in the form of, "Can I get you anything?" or "What can I help with?" and similar phrases.
 Next time someone makes you this offer, assume they really want to help.
 Accept and offer gratitude for their assistance.

-Consider what specific things can others reasonably do for you and the patient.
-The more specific and succinct your request, the better.
-Do not forget to express gratitude.
-Keep a running list of things you need help to accomplish so that it is easier to think of something the moment help is offered.
+Consider what specific things others can reasonably do for you and your loved one.
+The more specific and concise your request, the better.
+Keep a running list of things you need help to accomplish so that it is easier to think of something when help is offered.

-Less helpful response: “Thank you for asking.
-I do actually need help finding Mom an adult day care.”
+"Thank you for asking.
+I do actually need help finding Mom an adult daycare."

-More helpful response: “Thank you for asking.
-I need someone to come up with a list of adult day cares in our area, with their pricing and availability so I can choose one by the end of the month."
+"Thank you for asking.
+I need someone to come up with a list of adult daycares in our area, with their pricing and availability, so I can choose one by the end of the month."